Welcome from the Head of School

 Our results are outstanding.

 Our eighth-grade graduates are highly sought after by area high schools, where they are recognized for being well-prepared.
 In fact, they consistently report back to us that they find themselves better prepared than their peers.

 We invite you to visit us – to meet our faculty, observe our students and explore our remarkable facilities.
-Please click here for Open House and Information Session dates or call our Admission Office for a personal tour.
+Please click here for Information Session dates or call our Admission Office for a personal tour.

 We look forward to meeting you and showing how Independence inspires learning, encourages big dreams and sets young students on course for great achievement.